 Compass-Atlassian alternatives: Compare Compass to Port

-Organizations that lean heavily on Atlassian may want to kickstart their internal developer portal with a basic offering called Atlasssian Compass.
+Organizations that lean heavily on Atlassian may want to kickstart their internal developer portal with a basic offering called Atlassian Compass.
 However, compared to Port and to other commercial internal developer portals, Compass is a lightweight solution that can serve as a starter IDP but doesn’t offer full portal functionality.

 Why look for Atlassian Compass alternatives?